-The CD-ROM includes examples of history lessons in which ICT is used to enhance teaching and learning.
-These have been chosen to give a flavour of the type of activities in which pupils' ICT capability can be applied and developed within the context of history.
-They also broadly reflect the ICT key concepts identified on page 15 as being the most appropriate to apply and develop in the history curriculum.
-The examples offer support for the teaching and learning of history.
+The CD-ROM includes examples of geography lessons in which ICT is used to enhance teaching and learning.
+These have been chosen to give a flavour of the type of activities in which pupils' ICT capability can be applied and developed within the context of geography.
+They also broadly reflect the ICT key concepts identified on page 15 as being most relevant to the geography curriculum.
+The examples offer support for the teaching and learning of geography.
 They also provide opportunities for pupils to apply their own ICT capability to new contexts as well as suggesting ways in which teachers can use ICT as a tool in teaching.

 In each of the examples, reference is made to the ICT key concept being applied or developed.
-In each case, the relevant ICT objectives have been taught before they are applied in the history lesson.
+In each case, the relevant ICT objectives have been taught before they are applied in the geography lesson.

 Each example includes a description of the lesson to place it within the context of the curriculum.
-These identify the history objectives and the expected outcomes, as well as indicating the ICT capability that pupils will be using in the lesson.
+These identify the geography objectives and the expected outcomes, as well as indicating the ICT capability that pupils will be using in the lesson.
 The lesson outlines that follow are provided as full lesson plans on the accompanying CD-ROM.

 Most lessons are supported by resource files and, where appropriate, links are provided to relevant websites for further resources and software downloads.